Books and Records Retention

 • The 6-year tier covers ledgers and customer-account records, NOT order tickets or communications.
 Order tickets and communications sit in the 3-year tier.
 The exam loves swapping these.

-• Organizational documents have the LONGEST retention period in the rule: life of the enterprise PLUS at least 3 years after termination.
-A fixed 6-year window for articles of incorporation is wrong.
+• Organizational documents have the LONGEST retention period in the rule: life of the enterprise and of any successor enterprise.
+A fixed 6-year window for articles of incorporation is wrong, and there is no set number of years after termination.

 • Customer-complaint records are 4 years, not 3 or 6.
-That is a FINRA-side rule, not part of the SEC's three core tiers, and it is one of the most heavily tested retention periods on every FINRA exam.
+The SEC's own rules also require complaint records (in its 3-year tier), but FINRA requires at least 4 years, and that stricter FINRA period is the operative retention for a member firm.
+It is one of the most heavily tested retention periods on every FINRA exam.

 • Associated-person records run 3 years after termination of association, not 3 years from creation.
 The clock starts when the person leaves the firm.